timmartin19/ripozo-oasis/README.md

 A package to turn your database into a ReSTful API in just 10 lines of code.

-You can either install the package and simply start the API from the command line or you can follow this tutorial to build it youself.
+You can either install the package and simply start the API from the command line or you can follow this tutorial to build it yourself.

 ## Installation